-For many families, budget is a dreaded word.
-The idea of having to tighten the purse strings when it comes to finances can seem pretty difficult.
-And, that’s no less the case when it comes to the grocery list!
+For many families, “budget” is a dreaded word.
+The idea of having to tighten the purse strings when it comes to finances and budgeting can seem pretty difficult.
+The same goes for the dreaded grocery list!
 Fortunately, there are ways that you can keep calories down and stay healthy on a budget.
 Whether you meal plan or buy items offering more bang for your buck, there are many ways to get healthy!

 - Frozen Vegetables –Frozen veggies can be a lifesaver if you’re having a problem with produce going bad!
 You can make plenty of soups and stews with them and still maintain a healthy diet.
-Vegetables are also an important part of any healthy on a budget shopping list.
+Vegetables are also an important part of any healthy shopping list on a budget.

-- Beans, Beans, Beans – It can be hard to steer the avid meat eater away from their familiar protein, but beans are truly beneficial!
-Whether you choose canned beans or opt for dried, this healthy eating option is protein-rich and inexpensive.
-There are also many recipes that will work wonders with this ingredient!
+- Beans, Beans, Beans – It can be hard to steer the avid meat eater away from their favorite source of protein, but beans such as black beans, garbanzo beans (chickpeas), and pinto beans are truly beneficial!
+Whether you choose canned beans or dried beans, they’re a protein-rich and inexpensive, healthy eating option.
+There are also many recipes perfect for the whole family with this ingredient!

 What Are Some Easy Ideas for a Healthy Diet on a Budget?

 Many people think that eating healthy food costs a bundle.
 But there are actually plenty of ways to keep costs down and still be kind to your body.
 Share these tips with other budget-minded parents on FamilyApp!